NeuroNexa/test/rl_sar/README.md

 Options:
-  -c, --clean    Clean workspace (remove symlinks and build artifacts) -m, --cmake    Build using CMake (for hardware deployment only) -h, --help     Show this help message
+  -c, --clean    Clean workspace (remove symlinks and build artifacts) -m, --cmake    Build using CMake (for hardware deployment only)
+      --all-robots  Build every hardware controller when used with --cmake -h, --help     Show this help message

 Examples: